sekret666/PikachuUserbot/README.md

 ```

-### UniBorg Configuration
+### Borg Configuration

-The UniBorg Config is situated in `userbot/uniborgConfig.py`.
+The Borg Config is situated in `userbot/borgConfig.py`.

 **Heroku Configuration**
 Simply just leave the Config as it is.

 **Local Configuration**
-Fortunately there are no Mandatory vars for the UniBorg Support Config.
+Fortunately there are no Mandatory vars for the Borg Support Config.

 ## Mandatory Vars